mcci-catena/MCCI-Catena-PMS7003/extra/catena-message-port1-format-20.md

 - The first two bytes are a [`int16`](#int16) representing the temperature (divide by 256 to get degrees Celsius).

-- The next two bytes are a [`uint16`](#uint16) representing the barometric pressure (divide by 25 to get millibars).
+- If the format is 0x20, the next two bytes are a [`uint16`](#uint16) representing the barometric pressure (divide by 25 to get millibars).
 This is the station pressure, not the sea-level pressure.
+(If the format is 0x21, these two bytes are omitted).

 - The next two bytes are a [`uint16`](#uint16) representing the relative humidity (divide by 65535 to get percent).
 This field can represent humidity from 0% to 100%, in steps of roughly 0.001529%.